geoffreypi/strand-game/docs/design-v2.md

 - Players discover their own solutions and optimizations
 - Open-ended goals rather than prescribed solutions

+**The Meta-Loop: Proteins ARE the Machines**
+- **Central concept:** The proteins produced by translation fold into specific shapes
+- **These folded proteins become the functional machines** that enable:
+  - Transcription (RNA polymerase)
+  - Translation (ribosomes)
+  - Modifications (enzymes, chaperones)
+  - All other biological processes
+- **Bootstrap problem:** How do you make the first proteins without proteins?
+- **Self-sustaining system:** Build proteins that build better proteins
+- **Emergent complexity:** The "machines" in your factory are the products of your factory

 **Key Inspirations:**
 - **Shapez**: Simple building blocks → complex emergent systems
-- **Factorio**: Logistics, throughput optimization, scaling production
+- **Factorio**: Logistics, throughput optimization, scaling production, **recursive production chains**
 - **Opus Magnum**: Spatial programming, elegant mechanical solutions

 **Design Approach:**
-1. Build solid core mechanics (molecular motion, machine interactions)
+1. Build solid core mechanics (molecular motion, protein folding, mechanical interactions)
 2. Provide tools and constraints
 3. Let players experiment and optimize
 4. Challenges arise from the system itself, not artificial puzzle constraints